seiHaddada/seiHaddada.github.io/_posts/2015-05-12-Rest-Api-with-Symfony.markdown

     ?>
 {%endhighlight%}

-before going farther we should see our work is going in the right direction , this is the routing.yml
+before going further we should see our work is going in the right direction , this is the routing.yml

 {%highlight yaml%}
 sprint2rest_getOffres: